sumurthy/ojsspec/markdown/sp-client-platform.typeDoc.ts.md

  * Implements the minimal functionality for a webpart.
 This class also provides a bunch of parameter
  * validate and access to readonly properties like the displayMode, properties, manifest, instanceId,
  * domElement, and so on...
- *
- * The following methods in
- * the BaseClientSideWebPart have no functionality and are intended to be overridden
- * by the derived webpart:
- *
- *    render       Render the webpart inside the provided dom element.
- *
- * The following methods provide default implementations but may be overridden by the
- * derived webpart:
- *
- *    constructor  Use super() as the first line in derived webpart's constructor.
- *    dispose      (optional) Dispose any resources it is holding on to e.g. dom Elements, server resources.
- *    serialize    Update webPartData in the derived web part and then call super.serialize().
- *    onEvent      (optional) event handler
- *
- * The following methods are not intended to be overridden.
- *
- *    renderError  Render an error message in the webpart container dom element.
  */
 declare class BaseClientSideWebPart<P> implements IClientSideWebPart {
   /**